Jahfry/Miscellaneous/TrueNAS_Scale_driverctl.md

 I'm going to toss in a second GPU just to see if I can get TrueNAS working with my 1060 as a second GPU without mess, and I'll report the findings here, but after that test I'll be moving on from TrueNAS Scale until there's changes on this feature.

+---

+## Things I'd like to see in a future TrueNAS Scale release:

+TrueNAS features wanted:

+* Supported single GPU passthrough, possibly using something dynamic like driverctl
+* GPU ROM file UI
+* More consistent UI between initial VM setup and later editing of options (example: create with VNC display, deleting it is in a different UI paradigm, and then how would you re-add it later?)
+* CPU Pinning
+* Support for changing linux swappiness
+* "Notes" notepad on each major item like individual VMs, Applications, Groups, pools.
+Meta data so that we can keep notes directly in the UI.

+I really think TNS has the capability to embrace the VM/homelab space.
+That wasn't the original direction of TrueNAS/FreeNAS, but, if they want to expand market share into this realm they're well on the way.
+I'm likely the one at fault for trying to do more than TNS intended.
+But I also feel that the Passthrough concept is closer-enough to mainstream that with some tweaks TNS could really shine there.

+---

 **Background**
 TrueNAS Scale (abbreviated below as 'TNS') is a new (v22.02, this was written 4/8/2022) Debian Linux-based version of TrueNAS with some really nice functionality around VMs.